lukaspaic/lukaspaic/README.md

 ## 👋 Hi, I am Luka Spaic
-👀 Front-end developer intrested in technologies and programming in general
+👀 Front-end developer interested in technologies and programming in general

 ## Languages and Tools